-The most sizable group of authors consists of writers who don’t fall into the abovementioned categories and pursue their own, unique styles.
-As a result Polish speculative literature, while not as broad as Anglo-Saxon writings of the sort, is widely varied.
+The most sizable group of authors consists of writers who don’t fall into the above-mentioned categories and pursue their own, unique styles.
+As a result, Polish speculative literature, while not as broad as Anglophone writings of the sort, is widely varied.
 It is hard to name a genre of speculative fiction found in the West which wouldn’t be represented by works of artists from Poland.
-Whether or not Polish writers imitate western authors is a separate question.
-With a few exceptions the answer is no, they don’t.
+Whether or not Polish writers imitate Western authors is a separate question.
+With a few exceptions, the answer is no, they don’t.

 This is best illustrated by the work of Rafał W. Orkan and Anna Kańtoch.
 For lack of a more appropriate category, their writings may be classified as New Weird works (a literary trend established by China Miéville, which involves the crossing of genre boundaries).
 However new terms and genera ought to be invented in order to accurately describe Orkan’s and Kańtoch’s books.
 Nevertheless it is easier to use existing expressions.
 Hence the false impression was formed that Polish writers imitate popular American or British trends.